d3uk4li0n/writeups/tryhackme-wireshark-traffic-analysis/tryhackme-wireshark-traffic-analysis.md

 (which is the task's recommended filter)
 But that returned 30k packets, that’s not gonna help us

-After rummaging in vain amongst the returned packets, I asked [Echo](https://tryhackme.com/echo) for a way to get a cleaner output, and he recommended this: dns.qry.name.len > 15 and !mdns and dns.qry.type == 5
+After rummaging in vain among the returned packets, I asked [Echo](https://tryhackme.com/echo) for a way to get a cleaner output, and he recommended this filter: dns.qry.name.len > 15 and !mdns and dns.qry.type == 5

 ![Filter](images/4-1.jpg)